-One of the most interesting features in the upcoming Nikon Z6 and Z7 mirrorless cameras is in-body image stabilization – a first for Nikon.
-Although other brands have had IBIS for years, including Sony, Olympus, and Pentax, the traditional DSLR manufacturers (Canon and Nikon) have used optical image stabilization in their lenses instead.
-There are pros and cons to IBIS, though, and we don’t yet know exactly how Nikon’s system is implemented.
-So, should we be excited or dismayed?
+One of the most interesting features in the full-frame Nikon Z-series cameras such as the Z6, Z7, Z8, and Z9, is the in-body image stabilization—a feature not present in any Nikon DSLR.
+Although other brands have had IBIS for years, including Sony, Olympus, and Pentax, the two big DSLR manufacturers (Canon and Nikon) have only used optical image stabilization in their lenses instead.
+Does IBIS add anything new?
+The answer is, absolutely yes!

 IBIS and OIS Explained

 Today, there are three main vibration reduction systems you’ll find on the market: in-body image stabilization, optical image stabilization, and digital image stabilization.
-The last one is just software tricks, and it isn’t common on most high-end cameras (more frequently seen in phones for video).
+The last one is just software tricks and most just used for video applications.
 Instead, the two we are interested in here are in-body and optical stabilization – IBIS and OIS respectively.

 - IBIS works by moving the sensor inside your camera in order to compensate for the camera movement.
 The camera has built-in accelerometers to measure lateral motion, correcting the sensor by moving it left/right and up/down.
 Some cameras also have gyroscopes built-in to detect rotational movement, including the Nikon mirrorless cameras, which have five-axis image stabilization (horizontal, vertical, yaw, pitch, and roll).